why-pengo/CodeChallenge/Python Coding Challenge.md

 ## Code Structure/Style Requirements

-* The program should be well structured and understandable.
+* The program should be well-structured and understandable.
 This is purposefully a bit vague, but generally we're looking for:
   - Encapsulation
   - Separation of concerns
   - Understandability